-Typically, the ground loop piping material is high-density polyethylene pipe.
+Typically the ground loop piping material is highdensity polyethylene.
 One important technique to be aware of is that all the joints below ground should be heat fused.
-The amount of tubing used will depend upon the location, the type of soil and, of course, the building load.
+The amount of tubing used will depend upon the location, the type of soil, and of course, the building load.

 One of the main differences between designing a hydronic system with a geothermal heat pump versus a traditional oil/gas boiler is the operating temperatures of the water flowing through the terminal units (radiation).
-Because most water-to-water heat pumps operate with the R410-A refrigerant, they can't heat the water any hotter than 120-125°F-any higher and they run the risk of tripping high-pressure switches in the refrigerant circuit.
+Because most water-to-water heat pumps operate with R410-A refrigerant, they can't heat the water any hotter than 120-125°F. Any higher and they run the risk of tripping high-pressure switches in the refrigerant circuit.
 Those temperatures are appropriate for most slab-style radiant floor systems, which are typically designed for 95-120°F. They can also operate in properly designed fan coil/air handler systems where the coils are selected at this lower water temperature.

 Another area of concern is flow rates.
-Water-towater heat pumps need a certain minimum flow rate pumping through them-if not, they quickly shutdown due to refrigerant pressure issues.
-This can happen when a heat pump is supplying heat to several heating zones and only one or two are calling.
-The problem is that the heat pump is adding energy to the water faster than the zone can remove it.
-The result is that the system water temperature rises quickly, hitting the high limit and shutting down the heat pump.
+Water-towater heat pumps need a certain minimum flow rate pumping through them-if not, they quickly shut down due to refrigerant pressure issues.
+This can happen when a heat pump(s) is supplying heat to several heating zones and only one or two are calling.
+The problem is that the heat pump is adding energy to the water faster than the zone can remove it from the water.
+The result is the system water temperature rises quickly, hitting the high limit and shutting down the heat pump.
 This type of operation leads to rapid short-cycling of the heat pump and premature failure of the compressor.

-The solution is to hydraulically separate the heating zones from the heat pump (not unlike piping low mass/high pressure drop mod/con boilers).
-The best way to isolate each is through a buffer tank.
-These storage tanks are well insulated and provide the necessary thermal mass that the small individual heating zones can't.
-Whenever a zone calls for heat, it can pull whatever necessary BTUs it needs to satisfy the call.
-When the tank's temperature drops by whatever the differential, the heat pump will turn on to satisfy the tank's stored temperature.
-This larger mass will extend the heat pump's run cycle and protect the compressor from short-cycling, thus extending its life cycle.
+The solution is to hydraulically separate the heating

+zones from the heat pump (not unlike piping low mass/high pressure drop mod/con boilers).
+The best way to isolate each other is through a buffer tank.
+These storage tanks are well insulated and provide the necessary thermal mass that the small individual heating zones can't provide.
+Whenever a zone calls for heat, it can pull whatever necessary BTUs it needs to satisfy its call and when the tank's temperature drops by whatever the differential: the heat pump will turn on to satisfy the tank's stored temperature.
+This larger mass will extend the heat pump's run cycle as well as protect the compressor from short-cycling, thus extending its life cycle.

 One last point that really makes geothermal heat pumps intriguing is that they always produce more heat output than the electrical energy required to operate them.
-That source of energy is the stable soil temperatures the earth provides.
-The ratio of a heat pump's heating capacity to the required electrical requirements to run it is called the coefficient of performance (COP).
-It is calculated by dividing the heating capacity in BTU/H by the amount of kW x 3413 (3413 BTU/h per kW and kW is the electrical input to the heat pump in kilowatts).
+And that source of energy is the stable soil temperatures the earth provides.
+The ratio of a heat pump's heating capacity to the required electrical requirements to run it is called the coefficient of performance or COP.
+It is calculated by dividing the heating capacity in Btu/h by the amount of kW x 3413.
+(3413 Btu/h per kW and kW is the electrical input to the heat pump in kilowatts).
 Naturally, the higher the COP of the heat pump, the higher the amount of "free" heat in the heat pump's total output.
 The higher the source temperature is and/or the lower the temperature of the heating load, the higher the capacity and greater the efficiency for a given heat pump.
-ICM

-If you have any questions or comments, e-mail me at gcarey@fiainc.com, call me at FIA (800-423-7187) or follow me on Twitter at @Ask Gcarey.
+If you have any questions or comments call me at FIA at 1-800-423-7187 or email me at gcarey@fiainc.com